Preference Restrictions in Computational Social Choice: A Survey: Winner Determination

 When the majority relation is transitive, the Kemeny ranking is unique and coincides with the majority relation: every pair of alternatives $(a, b)$ contributes either $n_{ab} = |\{i\in N: a\succ_i b\}|$ or $n_{ba} = |\{i\in N: b\succ_i a\}|$ to the score of a ranking $\succ$, and the majority relation is the only ranking for which every pair $(a, b)$ contributes $\max\{n_{ab}, n_{ba}\}$.
 Thus, if the number of voters is odd and voters' preferences are single-peaked or single-crossing, the Kemeny ranking can be computed easily.
 For an even number of voters and single-peaked or single-crossing preferences, the strict part of the majority relation is transitive, and, by the same argument as above, the set of Kemeny rankings is exactly the set of all its linearizations.

 For preferences single-peaked on trees, computing Kemeny rankings remains NP-hard.
 Indeed, we can reduce the problem of computing a Kemeny ranking for general preferences to that of computing a Kemeny ranking for preferences single-peaked on a star, by adding a new alternative that is ranked first by all voters: this transformation makes the profile single-peaked on a star, and there is a one-to-one correspondence between Kemeny rankings for the original profile and Kemeny rankings for the modified profile \citep[p.~245]{peters2020spt-journal}.
-Hardness results also hold for preferences that are single-peaked on a circle \citep{peters2017spoc} because this preferences domain does not impose any restriction on the majority relation (see \Cref{sec:def:spoc}). \begin{open} Can Kemeny rankings be computed efficiently for preferences that are single-peaked on ``nice'' trees, e.g., trees with few leaves? \end{open}
+Hardness results also hold for preferences that are single-peaked on a circle \citep{peters2017spoc} because this preference domain does not impose any restriction on the majority relation (see \Cref{sec:def:spoc}). \begin{open} Can Kemeny rankings be computed efficiently for preferences that are single-peaked on ``nice'' trees, e.g., trees with few leaves? \end{open}

-For multi-dimensional $d$-Euclidean preferences, $d \ge 2$, \citet{EST21} prove that deciding whether there exists a ranking with at most a given Kemeny score is NP-complete, and hence finding an optimum ranking is NP-hard.
+For multidimensional $d$-Euclidean preferences, $d \ge 2$, \citet{EST21} prove that deciding whether there exists a ranking with at most a given Kemeny score is NP-complete, and hence finding an optimum ranking is NP-hard.
 They assume that a $d$-Euclidean embedding is provided in the input.
-Their result also holds for $d$-Euclidean preferences defined with respect to the $\ell_1$ and $\ell_\infty$ metrics, as well as for Slater rankings. \citet{hamm2021computing} consider a variant of this problem, where given as input a preference profile and a $d$-Euclidean embedding (with respect to the $\ell_2$ metric), we are asked to find the ranking with the highest Kemeny score among all rankings that are compatible with the given embedding.
+Their result also holds for $d$-Euclidean preferences defined with respect to the $\ell_1$ and $\ell_\infty$ metrics, as well as for Slater rankings.
+This result is obtained by showing that McGarvey's theorem continues to hold for these preference domains. \citet{hamm2021computing} consider a variant of this problem, where given as input a preference profile and a $d$-Euclidean embedding (with respect to the $\ell_2$ metric), we are asked to find the ranking with the highest Kemeny score among all rankings that are compatible with the given embedding.
 They show that this problem can be solved in polynomial time for each fixed $d$. \begin{open} What is the complexity of winner determination for other aggregation rules (such as Dodgson, Young, or multi-winner rules) under the $d$-Euclidean domain? \end{open}